tkimhofer/MSFileParserApp/README.md

 ## 🔍 What It Does

-- Parses and decodes .TXT` Skyline data files
+- Parses .TXT` Skyline data files
 - Extracts quantification metrics like **Concentration**, **Response**, or **Area**
 - Supports toggling of **internal standard inclusion**
 - Transforms long-form MS data into a **pivoted matrix**: samples × analytes